Daltraxx/life-rpg/DATABASE.md

   -- Define function that takes user_id, array of attribute objects, -- array of quest objects, and array of quests_attributes -- for insertion into respective tables in single atomic transaction.
+  -- Conflicting names or positions should be handled before calling this function.
-  -- Duplicate handling and handling existing records should not be an issue, -- but is handled just in case.
+  -- Existing records should not be an issue (this is intended for new users), -- but is handled just in case.
   CREATE OR REPLACE FUNCTION create_profile_transaction(
     p_user_id UUID,